openartmarket/supabase-live-table/README.md

   filterColumn: 'type',
   // The value to filter on
   filterValue: 'vehicle',
-  // This callback is called for every change to the replicated table
+  // This callback is called for every change to the replicated table, or when an error occurs.
   callback: (err, records) => {
     if (err) {
       console.error(err);